 When in the “active” phase, trigger points are very painful, although the pain may be “referred pain,” meaning it can be felt in seemingly unrelated parts of your body.
 Because of this, trigger points are often completely missed as your source of pain, as you could be feeling pain in your buttocks, hip or even down your leg but the actual trigger point needing to be released is located in your upper back.

 Trigger point therapy involves applying deep, manual pressure to trigger points to relieve pain.
 You can go to a massage therapist, physical therapist, chiropractor or even a trigger point specialist to receive manual trigger point therapy, but the success of the treatment depends on the skill level of the practitioner.
 As an alternative, you can also perform trigger point therapy on yourself, in the comfort of your own home.

 3. Try Natural Pain Relief Options

 Before you resort to prescription or even over-the-counter medications, you should know there are safer options for pain relief available.
 For example, one such back pain cream is Rub on Relief.
-This is a broad-spectrum homeopathic pain cream that was formulated to address many of the foundational reasons why you are in pain.
+This pain cream was formulated to address many of the foundational reasons why you are in pain.

 While giving you the simplicity and fast-acting relief you expect from a pain cream, Rub on Relief does so without methyl salicylate (a common component of many over-the-counter back pain creams, which can be toxic), and it contains no other questionable ingredients either, including NO parabens, petrolatum, paraffin, mineral oil, toluene, artificial colors, preservatives or NSAID drugs of any kind.